msmorgan/tm-current-effects/README.md

 ## Partially working:
 - Viewing replays (most effects unsupported)
 - Spectating (some effects unsupported)
-- Cruise Control (experimental)
+- Acceleration penalty (very experimental)
 - Fragile (experimental, breaks in some instances (no pun intended))
-- Snow Car (experimental, barely tested)
+- Snow Car (experimental)

 ## Not working/not implemented:
-- Acceleration penalty
 - Reactor Boost (full 6-second timer - the only reason I started this)
 - Slow-Mo (timer)
 - More settings (colors, etc.)